zeiss-microscopy/OAD/Machine_Learning/docs/ann_model_specification.md

 ## Core network structure and file format

 To be usable in the SegmentationService infrastructure a neural network model must comply with the specified rules below.
-- The model must be provided as a TensorFlow proto-buffer (.pb file, compatible with TensorFlow 1.13.1, [https://developers.google.com/protocol-buffers/docs/reference/overview]()).
+- The model must be provided as a [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model).
-- The name of the input node must be “input”.
-- The name of the output node must be “output”.
-- All operations in the contained execution graph must be supported by TensorFlow 1.13.1.
+- All operations in the contained execution graph must be supported by TensorFlow 2.0.0.
 - The model currently must provide one input and one output node.
 Multiple inputs and outputs are not supported.
 - The shape of the input node must have 4 dimensions where the first dimension specifies the batch size, the second and third dimensions specify the width and height of the expected input image and the third dimension represents the number of color channels.
 - The batch dimension of the input node must be undefined or 1.